1. Linear Models#

 2. Then we need a strategy to fit our hypothesis parameters \(\vartheta\) to the data points we have \(\left\{(x^{(i)}, y^{\text {(i)}})\right\}_{i=1,...m}\).

-1. Define a suitable cost function \(J\), which emphasizes the importance of certain traits to the model.
-I.e. if a certain data area is of special importance to our model we should penalize modeling failures for those points much more heavily than others.
+1. Define a suitable cost function \(J\), which emphasizes the importance of specific traits to the model.
+For example, if a specific data area is critical to our model, we should penalize modeling failures for those points more heavily than others.
 A typical choice is the Least Mean Square (LMS) i.e.

 (1.2)#\[J(\vartheta)=\frac{1}{2} \sum_{i=1}^{m}\left(h(x^{(i)})-y^{(i)}\right)^{2}\]

-2. Through an iterative application of gradient descent (more on this later in the course) find a \(\vartheta\) which minimizes the cost function \(J(\vartheta)\).
+2. Through an iterative application of gradient descent (more on this in Optimization) find a \(\vartheta\) which minimizes the cost function \(J(\vartheta)\).
 If we apply gradient descent, our update function for the hypothesis parameters then takes the following shape

 (1.3)#\[\vartheta^{(k+1)}=\vartheta^{(k)}-\alpha\frac{\partial J}{\partial \vartheta^{k}}.\]

-The iteration scheme can then be computed as:
+The iteration scheme can then be computed as follows:

 (1.4)#\[\begin{split} \begin{aligned} \frac{\partial J}{\partial \vartheta_{j}}&=\frac{\partial}{\partial \vartheta_{j}} \frac{1}{2} \sum_{i}\left(h(x^{(i)})-y^{(i)}\right)^{2} \\ &=\underset{i}{\sum} \left(h(x^{(i)})-y^{(i)}\right) \frac{\partial }{\partial \vartheta_{j}}\left(h(x^{(i)})-y^{(i)}\right) \\ &=\sum_{i}\left(h(x^{(i)})-y^{(i)}\right) x_{j}^{(i)}. \end{aligned} \end{split}\]